MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-new-multicasttransmission-command.md

 ---
 title: new-MulticastTransmission
-description: Reference topic for new-MulticastTransmission, which creates a new multicast transmission for an image. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for new-MulticastTransmission, which creates a new multicast transmission for an image. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article